-Tutoring opportunities (peer and professional) are available for general education and program area courses.
+Professional tutoring opportunities are available for Core Career Courses and program area courses.
 Appointments are offered in both one-on-one and group sessions.
-Walk-in hours are also offered each day of the week.
-Students must stop by the Resource Center to register and complete necessary paperwork.
+Walk-in hours are also offered.
+Students can sign up for tutoring using the following link: https://johnson.edu/tutoring/